datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_05/Weekly_05.md

 #### Week 05
 * Course information and material is availble though the Moodle flow.
-* Announcements -- fx about weeklies -- are made through the Moodle flow.
+* Announcements -- fx about weeklies like this one you're reading -- are made through the Moodle flow.

 ##### Main Subject